 - 11. Presentations by Boards and Commissions - a.
 Affordable Housing Loan Committee - 12.
 Confirmation of Preferred Date for a Potential Referendum on a Proposed Charter Amendment Changing the Length of Terms of City Council - 13.
 TIGER Grant Application: Urban Multimodal Transportation Network - 14.
 Year-to-date Financial Update as of February 28, 2015 - 15.
 Approval of changes to the FY 2015 Vehicle Replacement List and budget ordinance amendment #8 to the 2014-2015 City of Greenville budget (Ordinance #14-036) - VIII.
 Review of March 19, 2015, City Council Agenda - IX.
-Comments from Mayor and City Council - X. City Manager's Report the Open Meetings Law
+Comments from Mayor and City Council - X. City Manager's Report - XI.
+Closed Session - To prevent the disclosure of information that is privileged or confidential pursuant to the law of this State or of the United States, or not considered a public record within the meaning of Chapter 132 of the General Statutes, said law rendering the information as privileged or confidential being the Open Meetings Law